Test data management (TDM) is the process for providing controlled data access to modern teams throughout the software development lifecycle (SDLC).

 Often, the time to turn around a new environment is directly correlated to how many people are involved in the process.
 Enterprises typically have 4 or more administrators involved in setting up and provisioning data for a non-production environment.
 Not only does this process place a strain on operations teams, it also creates time sinks during test cycles, slowing the pace of application delivery.

 Development teams often lack access to test data that is fit for purpose.
 For example, depending on the release version being tested, a developer might require a data set as of a specific point in time.
-But all too often, he or she is forced to work with a stale copy of data due to the complexity of refreshing an environment.
+But all too often, they are forced to work with a stale copy of data due to the complexity of refreshing an environment.
 This can result in lost productivity due to time spent resolving data-related issues and increases the risk of data-related defects escaping into production.

 IT organizations create multiple, redundant copies of test data, resulting in inefficient use of storage.
 To meet concurrent demands within the confines of storage capacity, operations teams must coordinate test data availability across multiple teams, applications, and release versions.
 As a result, development teams often contend for limited, shared environments, resulting in the serialization of critical application projects.